Experimental Cisplatin and Combination Chemotherapy in Children and Young Adults With Hepatoblastoma or Liver Cancer After Surgery

 GROUP E1: Patients with HCC secondary to disease undergo observation only.

 GROUP E2 (PLADO): Patients with de novo HCC receive cisplatin IV over 6 hours on day 1 and doxorubicin IV over 1-15 minutes on days 1 and 2 following surgery.
-Treatments repeat every 21 days for up to 4 courses in the absence of disease progression or unacceptable toxicity.
+Treatments repeat every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.

 GROUP F (UNRESECTED AND/OR METASTATIC HCC): Patients are randomized to 1 of 2 arms.

 GROUP F ARM 1 (PLADO): Patients receive cisplatin IV over 6 hours on day 1, doxorubicin IV over 1-15 minutes on days 1 and 2 and sorafenib orally (PO) twice daily (BID) on days 3-21.
-Treatments repeat every 21 days for up to 3 courses in the absence of disease progression or unacceptable toxicity.
-Patients may undergo surgery, if tumors are resectable, or receive an additional 3 courses of the treatment.
+Treatments repeat every 21 days for up to 3 cycles in the absence of disease progression or unacceptable toxicity.
+Patients may undergo surgery, if tumors are resectable, or receive an additional 3 cycles of the treatment.

 After completion of study treatment, patients are followed up for a minimum of 2 years.